387 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 385 Beacon to the east and 389 Beacon to the west.

 On July 14, 1943, 387 Beacon was acquired from Eleanor Holton by Israel Ramler.
 He was president of the State Electric and Lock Shop and lived in Roxbury.
 In August of 1943, he filed for (and subsequently received) permission to make repairs to the interior of the house.
 In his application, he indicated that it was a five-family dwelling.

-387 Beacon was shown as “no return” in the 1944 Boston City Directory and as vacant in the 1945 and 1946 directories.
+387 Beacon was not listed in the 1944-1946 Boston Lists of Residents and was shown as “no return” in the 1944 Boston City Directory and as vacant in the 1945 and 1946 directories.
 By 1947, it was occupied as a five unit apartment house.

 The property changed hands and on November 1, 1946, was acquired by Paul Verne Shaffer, an engineer and later an instrument maker at MIT, and his wife, Margaret E. (Hamilton) Shaffer.
 They previously had lived at 351 Beacon.
 By 1949, they had moved to 443 Marlborough.

 On April 5, 1949, 387 Beacon was acquired from the Shaffers by Wallace Walker Cass.
 He lived in an apartment at 541 Commonwealth and was employed with the Fall River Shipyard in Quincy.
 After he retired in the mid-1960s, he moved to an apartment at 356 Marlborough.

 On April 29, 1969, 387 Beacon was acquired from Wallace Cass by Raymond T. Doherty and his wife, Marie Esther (Hurley) Doherty.
 On June 5, 1981, he transferred his interest in the property to Marie Doherty.